 Hunting with your dog is a treasured pastime that began many ages ago when Christians and Arabic people first interacted with each other.

-The former brought their dogs to the Holy Land and discovered that the latter were heavily interested in hunting dogs as well.
 Breeds were exchanged and that was the point where gun dogs really began to take off.

 Gun dogs are typically divided into three groups: